-Truelove is a smaller company, but they deserve some more publicity!
-They have good quality products at a reasonable price and also fantastic customer service.
+Truelove has good quality products at a reasonable price and also fantastic customer service!
 They only sell a few types of harnesses, leashes, collars, and shoes but those come in different sizes and colors and they continuously work on adding new products to their portfolio.

 The TLH1911 harness has a unique design: the wide chest and shoulder part is for distributing the weight evenly while the thin, breathable mesh material is for additional comfort.